12 Things You Need to Know Before Grocery Shopping Online

 Search for coupons and codes

 Before ordering (or even signing up), search online for coupons or discounts.
 Some offer special pricing, especially for first-time customers.
-Find out some more simple ways to save at the supermarket.

 Double (and triple-check) your order

 User error is the most common issue you’ll encounter the first time you shop online.
 For example, carefully check the type of yogurt you choose, as there are numerous options, from Greek to fat-free to soy.
 And when ordering produce, take note if you are ordering one apple or one pound.
 This is the difference between a grocery store and a supermarket.

 Amazon Fresh now offers grocery delivery, including a variety of fresh food items, health and beauty products and local market offerings.
 As an added convenience, shoppers can select from a one-to-three-hour delivery window, with either an “attended” or “unattended” delivery, which provides special bags that keep your items cold.
 If customers order by 10 a.m., they receive same-day delivery.
 If you order by 10 p.m., you can choose for your groceries to be delivered by 6 a.m. the next morning.
 Amazon Prime members are charged $14.99 a month for this service (with a minimum order of $40 required for free delivery).
 Here are the items nutritionists always do at the grocery store.

 What to know about Fresh Direct